Use of Ethanol Blended Fuels

 The Federal Chamber of Automotive Industries publishes information provided by vehicle manufacturers about the suitability of E10 in their product ranges.

-Fuel cards are available on request from sgfleet by contacting 1800 009 082 or your Agency Relationship Manager.
+Fuel cards are available on request from sgfleet by contacting 1800 009 082 or your Entity Relationship Manager.

-Q. Is my Agency required to buy E10?
+Q. Is my Entity required to buy E10?

 A. On 22 September 2005, the fleet introduced a policy that encouraged drivers of Commonwealth vehicles to use E10 where possible.